ExpressLRS/Docs/docs/software/serial-protocols.md

 ESP32 based receivers with Serial on the JST connector.

 - RadioMaster ER6x/ER8x need a JST to JR adapter.
-The JST pig tail RadioMaster included in the package can be used.
+The JST pigtail RadioMaster included in the package can be used.
-- The SuperP 14ch also has a JST connector but it can't be used a Serial port, see the first ESP32 category.
+- Caveat: the SuperP 14ch also has a JST connector but it can't be used as a Serial port, see the first ESP32 category.

 <figure markdown>
 ![RM ER6 and ER8](../assets/images/HoTT-TLM-P5.png)